ocaml/v2.ocaml.org/site/learn/tutorials/if_statements_loops_and_recursion.md

 Now we come to a hard topic - recursion.
 Functional programmers are defined by their love of recursive functions, and in many ways recursive functions in f.p. are the equivalent of loops in imperative programming.
-In functional languages loops are second-class citizens, whilest recursive functions get all the best support.
+In functional languages loops are second-class citizens, whilst recursive functions get all the best support.

 Writing recursive functions requires a change in mindset from writing